Chapter 16 Cross-validation

 16.3 Testing the N400 effect using cross-validation

-As we did in section 15.2 with the Bayes factor, we revisit section 5.2, where we estimated the effect of cloze probability on the N400 average signal.
-We consider two models here, a model that includes the effect of cloze probability, such as fit_N400_sih
+As in section 15.2 with the Bayes factor, let us revisit section 5.2, where the effect of cloze probability on the N400 average signal was estimated.
+Consider two models here, a model that includes the effect of cloze probability, such as fit_N400_sih from section 5.2.5, and a null model.

 ## n400 ~ c_cloze + (c_cloze | subj) + (c_cloze | item)